-Students will plan, conduct, report and follow up on a QMS audit in accordance with ISO 13485:2016, MDSAP and EU MDR requirements.
-Learn how to apply the MDSAP auditing strategies adopted by Auditing Organizations in the MDSAP program, to identify and grade nonconformities and to prepare an audit report in accordance with MDSAP criteria.
+Learners will plan, conduct, report and follow up on a QMS audit in accordance with ISO 13485:2016, MDSAP and EU MDR requirements.
+Learn how to apply the MDSAP audit approach adopted by Auditing Organizations in the MDSAP program, to identify and grade nonconformities and to prepare an audit report in accordance with MDSAP criteria.

-This course provides you with the skills and knowledge that have taken many experienced auditors decades to develop.
-During the course, you will plan and prepare audits based on case studies that simulate both supplier and third-party audits utilizing the MDSAP audit requirements.
-You will participate in simulated auditing exercises that include planning, preparing and evaluating audit evidence.
-You will also practice the application of ISO 13485:2016 and the MDSAP requirements.
+This course provides learners with the skills and knowledge that have taken many experienced auditors decades to develop.
+During the course, learners will plan and prepare audits based on case studies that simulate both supplier and third-party audits utilizing the MDSAP audit requirements.
+Learners will participate in simulated auditing exercises that include planning, preparing and evaluating audit evidence.
+Learners will also practice the application of ISO 13485:2016 and the MDSAP requirements.

 The course consists of five days of interactive instruction and auditing sessions followed by a comprehensive written examination on day six.
-Students will have two hours to complete the exam, which is provided and proctored in a virtual format (2.5 hours for non-native English-speaking students).
+Learners will have two hours to complete the exam, which is provided and proctored in a virtual format (additional time will be added for learners who speak English as a second language and are taking the exam in English, and learners with disabilities).
 Our course requires highly interactive work and ongoing instructor assessment throughout the week.

-By the end of this training, students will:
+By the end of this training, learners will be able to:

 Course tutors can include: